 - You now have one larger piece and 12 small pieces.
 Form the larger piece into the 'trunk' of the tree and place onto a lined tray.
 Roll the small pieces into balls and arrange to form the top of the tree.
 The balls should be just touching, with room to rise and expand.

 - Repeat with the second piece of dough.

-- Cover with a tea towel and leave to rise for about an hour.
+- Cover the loaves with a tea towel and leave to rise for about an hour.